SWxTREC/msis/README.md

 * the name of the app in `package.json`
 * the name of the project in `angular.json` -- change all instances of `base-app` to the name of your project
 * the `<title>` tag in `src/index.html`
-* navigation items, logos, and social links in `src/app.component.ts`
+* navigation items, logos, social links, etc in `src/app.component.ts`
 * header and footer configuration in `src/app.component.html`
 * selector prefixes in `src/tslint.json` -- change `["app", "lasp"],` to something more specific to your app, i.e. `["lisird", "lasp"],`
 * selector prefixes in your components -- change them to match the prefixes in the last step, i.e. `lisird-search-results` instead of `app-search-results`